ProximityViz/Photo-Aligner/README.md

 Uses:

 * Stop-motion animation at different locations
-* Video of change over time
+* Animation of change over time
 	* Growth of children
 	* Growth of beard
 	* Locations when traveling